 Failure to file required information can result in warnings and fines from the state and end up in overpayments that can’t legally be recouped.
 Be sure to alert the injured employee and the campus or location that any lost time or return to work for the injury must be reported to your WC Program Contact immediately!

 Fund Members who are in the Workers' Compensation program and have myTASB access should use the prefilled DWC 6 Supplemental Forms and file directly with us.
+To access DWC forms, log in to TASB's Member Center using your myTASB credentials.
+Click on My Account at the top right and select DWC Forms from the My Services dropdown.
 Those members not in the Fund Workers' Compensation program can pull the DWC 6 form (pdf) from the TDI website.
 Remember, the DWC 6 is a multipurpose form with different due dates.

 Please note the following due dates for the form, based on employee status:

 - If the employee has returned to work: Due within three days.
 Complete boxes 1-9; 10A; 11-15; 18.